naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Angry: What?

-Scruffy: We are going to be late on a roadtrip!
+Scruffy Sad: We are going to be late on a roadtrip!

 Eris Angry: How is this an emergency...